 Mizubasho Dessert Sake is then aged for five years to maximize its umami flavor.
 As a result, this sake has full-bodied sweetness that goes especially well with smooth-textured foods like foie gras or desserts like chocolate!
 That’s why you should try this sake with a rich dessert snack like White Black Thunder.
 The creamy white chocolate coating the bar enhances the texture of the sake, then the intense chocolate flavor adds richness to your sake (and you can also find fun puffed rice inside)!

-Pairing Japanese snacks and sake is not just for people who like sake already, but it is also great for people who don’t usually drink sake.
-The right pairing can help maximize your enjoyment of the drink and bring out the best qualities.
+Knowing what snacks to eat with sake is not just for people who like sake already, but it is also great for people who don’t usually drink sake.
+The right Japanese snacks pairing can help maximize your enjoyment of the drink and bring out the best qualities.
 Sake’s sweet umami and lighter body also make it a good beverage for a casual evening.
 Also, sake will make your experience with Japanese snacks even better too with harmonious flavors!

 Confused which sake to drink?
 Take the quiz here to find out the perfect sake for you!